deepskystacker/DSS/Installers/README.txt

     files are found with a file filter that specifies *.cr2

 13. Add capability to produce "Contour Plots" of FWHM and "Star Circularity" for an image.
-If the image has been registered, right click on the image and select "Star Quality Chart".
+If the image has been registered, right click on the row with the image information in the list of images and select "Star Quality Chart".
 Note that this takes a while (about a minute or so) to produce the chart.
     This may be useful to assess issues such as camera tilt.

 Changes for DeepSkyStacker 6.1.0
 ================================